Creative Career & Business

 Internet reliability forms the foundation of remote work success.
 After suffering through numerous video call freezes and download delays, I optimised my connection with:

-• Wired ethernet connections for the primary workstation
+• Wired Ethernet connections for the primary workstation

 • Mesh WiFi system for household coverage